Plugins

 filament image generator ai

-Unlock the full potential of galleries management with the Laravel Filament Gallery, a feature-rich solution designed to streamline and enhance your gallery-related tasks.
-This package offers an array of advanced functionalities, empowering you to effortlessly organize, showcase, and administer your media assets with precision and ease.
+Unlock the full potential of galleries management with the Laravel Filament Gallery, now fully compatible with Filament 4.x This feature-rich solution is designed to streamline and enhance your gallery-related tasks with improved configuration options and exciting new features.

 • Gallery Resource Page - Manage your galleries using the Filament Admin Panel.
 The plugin provides a dedicated resource page that allows you to create, edit, and delete galleries.
 You can also use the resource page to upload, edit, and delete images, as well as to reorder them using drag-and-drop functionality.